azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 We have reached the end of the lab.
 You have started to use variables and functions.
 Your .tf files should look similar to those in <https://github.com/richeney/terraform-lab2>.

-We will scrap everything we've created to date.
+From lab 3 onwards we will be using Visual Studio Code and locally stored files rather than Cloud Shell.
+Therefore you can delete everything we've created to date.
 Run a `terraform destroy` to remove the environment.
-Remove your .tf files. (`rm -i *.tf`)
+Feel free to keep the terraform-labs directory in your Cloud Shell home directory, but if you do want to clean it up then run `rm -fR ~/terraform-labs`.

 In the next lab we will start to create the core of a more substantial Azure environment and base it in GitHub.